 Think’s rapidly-growing audience and engagement evidences demand, and the plugging of knowledge gaps.

 Think’s project aims to be a humanist response to the global climate crisis.
-In this project, Think will release 14 open-license videos in a series on the climate crisis, in Bangla and English for ESL speakers.
+In this project, Think will release 14 open-license videos in a series on the climate crisis, in Bangla and English for ESL speakers – here is the launch video in English and in Bangla.
 Project funding will compensate contributors, filming, editing and paid amplification.

 Bangladesh – and much of India – are exceptionally vulnerable to climate change.
 It is an undeniably humanist issue as identified by the Reykjavik Declaration and the greatest threat to the Bangla-speaking world, via a poll of the 5,300-strong Facebook Group, ‘Think Adda’.